Frequently Asked Questions

 Yes.
 Employers can send their queries to email@example.com

 Q: What ongoing information and support will be provided to companies and employees?

-The DIFC website will host all information related to the DEWS scheme.
-Employers and employees will benefit from digital brochure, explainer videos and FAQs, amongst other resources.
-Please visit the DEWS page regularly for updates and fresh support materials.
+The DIFC website, www.difc.ae will host all information about the DEWS Plan on a separate tab.
+Employers and employees will also benefit from digital brochure, video, FAQs.
+Please visit the DEWS webpage regularly for updates and fresh support materials.

-In addition, a 360 degree onboarding program will be set up with town halls, workshops, webinars, and kiosks around the Centre to cater to questions and provide hands-on guidance.
+In addition, a 360 degree on boarding program will be set up with town halls, workshops, webinars, booth to cater to questions and hands-on guidance.

-A Zurich account manager and support team will also be available to guide employers through any queries.
+A support team of the Administrator (Zurich) will also be available there to guide employers and employees through any queries on a dedicated helpline.